 Federal code, state code, and Virginia School Boards Association policy set certain requirements for school divisions regarding annual notifications, public hearings, and postings.
-Manassas Park City Schools has addressed each of the requirements below for the 2015-16 school year.
+Manassas Park City Schools has addressed each of the requirements below.

 Parents or guardians who would prefer to receive a printed copy of any of the "Required Notifications" below may contact the school division's central office at 703-330-8850 or visit the MPCS Central Office at 1 Park Center Ct., Suite A, Manassas Park, VA

 - Each student and his or her parent (as well as each employee) must sign the division's acceptable computer use agreement before using the division's computer system.
 View School Board Policy IIBEA, Computer Acceptable/Responsible Use and IIBEA-R; Computer Acceptable/Responsible Use Regulations , which includes policy regulation and responsible use acceptance agreements and procedures.

 - The division must include information on its report card regarding the performance of various subgroups against Annual Measurable Objectives (AMOs).
 View the division's school quality profile through the Virginia Department of Education School Quality Profile website.